SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ### (block name . body), (return x block-name), (go tag)

-Evaluates the list of expressions in 'body', returning the value of the last unless a 'return' from the block has been initiated.
+Evaluates the list of expressions in BODY, returning the value of the last unless a RETURN from the block has been initiated.
+The name of the block passed to RETURN has to match.
+It is NIL, if not added to RETURN.

 ~~~lisp
 (block foo